-The service and advice of the Company Secretary are made available to Directors as necessary.
-The Company Secretary keeps the Board informed of new laws, regulations and requirements coming into effect, which are relevant to them as individual Directors and collectively to the Board.
+The service and advice of the Company Secretaries, Hayleys Group Services (Pvt) Ltd are made available to Directors as necessary.
+The Company Secretaries keep the Board informed of new laws, regulations and requirements coming into effect, which are relevant to them as individual Directors and collectively to the Board.
+Hayleys Group Services (Pvt) Ltd consists of competent qualified professionals who are registered as Company Secretaries.

-The Company has obtained appropriate insurance covers and it is further detail in page 43 under "Annual Report of The Directors on The Affairs of The Company".
+The Company has obtained appropriate insurance covers and it is further detailed in page 32 under "Annual Report of the Directors on the Affairs of The Company".